sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

-In this lab you will launch a database ``in a container`` and configure your application to use the database instead of the default built-in database.
+In this exercise you will launch a database ``in a container`` and configure your application to use the database instead of the default built-in database.

 First, ensure only one replica of the application is running: